landlab/landlab/docs/source/getting_started/teach_yourself_landlab.rst

 The tutorials are presented as Jupyter notebooks, which contain a mixture of text, images, and code blocks.
-When you look at the tutorials, don’t just read them.
+When you look at the tutorials, don't just read them.
 Start by clearing the results by selecting “Kernel ==> Restart & Clear Output,” then go ahead and try running each code block as you come to it.